majacQ/opentelemetry-js/packages/opentelemetry-exporter-zipkin/README.md

 - [SimpleSpanProcessor](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#simple-processor): The implementation of `SpanProcessor` that passes ended span directly to the configured `SpanExporter`.
 - [BatchSpanProcessor](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#batching-processor): The implementation of the `SpanProcessor` that batches ended spans and pushes them to the configured `SpanExporter`.
 It is recommended to use this `SpanProcessor` for better performance and optimization.

+### Options

+- **getExportRequestHeaders** - optional interceptor that allows adding new headers everytime time the exporter is going to send spans.
+This is optional and can be used if headers are changing over time.
+This is a sync callback.

 ## Viewing your traces

 Please visit the Zipkin UI endpoint <http://localhost:9411>